bytecodealliance/wit-deps/README.md

 sql = "https://github.com/WebAssembly/wasi-sql/archive/main.tar.gz"

 # Pin to a tag
-io = "https://github.com/rvolosatovs/wasi-io/archive/v0.1.0.tar.gz" # this fork renames `streams` interface for compatiblity with wasi-snapshot-preview1
+io = "https://github.com/rvolosatovs/wasi-io/archive/v0.1.0.tar.gz" # this fork renames `streams` interface for compatibility with wasi-snapshot-preview1

 # Pin a dependency to a particular revision and source digests.
 Each digest is optional
 [keyvalue]